labradorpeter/Escher-Tiles/README.md

 + install Roassal3 and Roassal3Exporters from https://github.com/ObjectProfile/Roassal3
 + via the file browser filein 'Pedro1.st' (that's the source code)
 + in the Transcript do 'ETileApp run'

-As you see a complete immage would be easier to handle.